Kansas Angler

 Bacon Creek Lake

-Storm Lake (including Little Storm Lake )
+Storm Lake (incl Little Storm Lake)

 Clear Lake